Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 - In the Security policies tab, select Policy under Access Control.

-- In a new line:
+- In the new line that appears:

-- In the Name column, enter
+- In the Name column, specify

 Web-server port forwarding on FW-a